How Blockchain Defends Against Data Theft and Cyber Attacks?

 The data blocks are cryptographically sealed using a process called hashing.
 Hashing turns data into a series of symbols of a certain length.
 This series of hash is impossible to reverse engineer into its initial data.
 This makes transactions unchangeable.

 Each transaction consists of a stamp that represents the data block of the blockchain’s history.
-This stamp is necessary to verify the present holder of an asset.
+This blockchain data hacking stamp is necessary to verify the present holder of an asset.
 When an asset transfer occurs, the blockchain authenticates the transaction history, and the ownership transfer occurs.

 To change a transaction this hacker would have to reverse engineer the hash of the sealed block.
 But altering the hash means changing the hash output.
 The altered hash would be out of sync with the existing stamps.
 This instantly alerts the system, which then rejects the resealed block.